 One thing to bear in mind is C16 is likely to be Homegrown which essentially means it is grown quicker than C24 imported timbers.
 We can source C16 graded timbers, C16 graded timber is strong enough for some applications such as wall plates, studwork, rafters, joists etc.

-We mostly keep good quality imported graded carcassing timber most of which is C24 grade, these days tend to be heavy to C24 grade.
+We mostly keep good quality imported graded carcassing timber most of which is C24 grade.
 Due to good relationships with our suppliers, we can often offer C24 imported timbers at the same price as our competitors who are offering C16 homegrown timbers.
 This means you will receive a better quality of timber for the same price.

 Graded Carcassing - C24